 If you have this issue, some ideas that may help are below.
 This related article covers what to do if you're okay with talking to people, but tend to lose interest in them soon after you become friends:

 Have realistic expectations for yourself.
 It's okay if you're not intensely fascinated by everyone you meet

 It's a problem if you're uninterested in people to the point where you feel it's preventing you from having the kind of social life or relationships you want.
 The other points in the article will go over some ways you can feel more interested in others.
 However, you shouldn't feel you're defective if you're not deeply curious about every person you cross paths with.

-A lot of social advice paints a picture where the prototypical "socially skilled person" is really warm and friendly and captivated by everyone they talk to.
-Some people are like that, and that's great, but not everyone has to be that way.
+Some social advice paints a picture where the prototypical "socially skilled person" is really warm and friendly and captivated by everyone they talk to.
+Some people are like that, and that's great, but not all of us have to be that way.

 You can be socially successful enough without being super-interested in most people.
 Don't beat yourself up if you're paying for some paper towels and don't have a deep desire to find out how the cashier's day is going.
 You don't need to do some soul searching just because you have some co-workers you're pretty sure you'd still think were dull even if you learned way more about them.

 This isn't to say it's okay to act rude and aloof.
 You should still be pleasant and polite to that cashier or those colleagues.
-But it's fine if you just exchange some minimum pleasantries or chit chat, and aren't compelled to try to talk to them in more depth.
-You can still have good, functional relationships with many people even if you aren't highly motivated to find out more about them.
+But it's fine if you just exchange some minimum pleasantries, and aren't compelled to try to speak to them in more depth.
+You can still have good, functional relationships with many people even if you aren't highly driven to find out more about them.